 Standing Balance Test

-- equipment required: flat, non-slip surface, stopwatch
+equipment required: flat, non-slip surface, stopwatch, recording sheet.

 scoring: time the total length of time person can stay in the balance position.

-- variations / modifications: to increase the degree of difficulty, the test can be conducted with the person having their arms either by their sides, held out horizontally, or on their head.
+variations / modifications: to increase the degree of difficulty, the test can be conducted with the person having their arms either by their sides, across their chest, held out horizontally, or on their head.
+You could make the subject stand on their toes or not.
 You could also conduct the test with their eyes closed for each of these variations too.

-- other balance tests
+- Other balance tests